 - 1. Obtain a Leave of Absence form from the Office of Student Affairs. - 2.
 Request a leave in writing as specified on the Leave of Absence form.
-The request must include: - a) the length of time desired for the leave (up to one year) - b) reasons for the request; and - c) a description of the activities that will make the leave meaningful and useful (outline a plan). - 3.
+The request must include: - the length of time desired for the leave (up to one year) - reasons for the request; and - a description of the activities that will make the leave meaningful and useful (outline a plan). - 3.
 This written request must be submitted to the Office of Student Affairs, and the student is advised to meet with one of the Student Affairs deans. - 4.
-The student must continue in coursework (barring an emergency as defined by the Associate Dean), until the leave of absence is approved.
+The student must continue in coursework (barring an emergency as defined by one of the Student Affairs deans), until the leave of absence is approved.

-Even when a leave is granted, the Academic Promotions Committee will review the student's academic status up until the time the leave was approved and may take action.
+Even when a leave is granted, the Academic Promotion Committee will review the student's academic status up until the time the leave was approved and may take action.
 All grades earned by the student prior to the approval of the leave remain on the student's transcript.

-Leaves of absence may be granted for the following reasons:
+Leaves of absence may be granted/imposed for the following reasons:

-- 1. Special Academic Program (i.e. research year, second degree, global health experience) Written requests should be made to Student Affairs with acceptable documentation. - 2.
-Health or Other Personal Emergency

-Health, family, social, or emotional situation may necessitate time away from medical school
+- 1. Special Academic Program (i.e. research year, second degree, global health experience).
+Written requests should be made to Student Affairs with acceptable documentation. - 2.
+Health or Other Personal Emergency.
+Health, family, social, or emotional situation may necessitate time away from medical school. - 3.
+A student who is struggling academically may request a leave for purposes of study.

-3. Academic